sunitachaulagain/MoodMate/README.md

 - Show a quote based on the user’s selected mood

 ###(whats done here : intregrated Zen API to generate random quotes in a homepage, and user entered personalized quotes in a seperate page after adding mood, because personilized quotes API is not free.)
+### project is almost done, mood based quotes fe=eatures using ai will done later....

 ### 🕔 **Day 5 – Dashboard**